andrew/ultimate-awesome/README.md

 - [awesome-cms](https://github.com/awesomelistsio/awesome-cms) - A curated list of awesome content management systems (CMS), libraries, tools, platforms, and resources.
 - [awesome-computational-mathematics](https://github.com/awesomelistsio/awesome-computational-mathematics) - A curated list of tools, frameworks, libraries, and educational resources for computational mathematics.
 - [awesome-cybersecurity](https://github.com/awesomelistsio/awesome-cybersecurity) - A curated list of high-quality cybersecurity resources, tools, frameworks, and communities to protect systems, networks, and data.
+- [awesome-decentralized-systems](https://github.com/awesomelistsio/awesome-decentralized-systems) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Systems.
+Decentralized systems are designed to operate without central authority, using peer-to-peer networks and distributed consensus mechanisms to enable more resilient, secure, and scalable applications.
 - [awesome-distributed-databases](https://github.com/awesomelistsio/awesome-distributed-databases) - A curated list of awesome resources, tools, frameworks, and educational content related to Distributed Databases.
 Distributed databases are designed to scale across multiple nodes, offering high availability, fault tolerance, and horizontal scalability.
 - [awesome-environmental-engineering](https://github.com/awesomelistsio/awesome-environmental-engineering) - A curated list of tools, frameworks, resources, and educational content for environmental engineering.
 - [awesome-game-engines](https://github.com/awesomelistsio/awesome-game-engines) - A curated list of game engines, frameworks, tools, and resources for game development.